 - This manual clearly identifies accepted methods for disassembling units.
 These methods must be adhered to.
 Trapped liquid can rapidly expand and result in a violent explosion and injury.
-Never apply heat to impellers, propellers, or their retaining devices to aid in their removal. - Always disconnect and lock out power to the driver before you perform any installation or maintenance tasks.
-Failure to disconnect and lock out driver power will result in serious physical injury. - Crush hazard.
+Never apply heat to impellers, propellers, or their retaining devices to aid in their removal unless explicitly stated in this manual. - Always disconnect and lock out power to the driver before you perform any installation or maintenance tasks.
+Failure to disconnect and lock out driver power will result in serious physical injury. - Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturers installation and operation manuals (IOM) for specific instructions and recommendations. - Crush hazard.
 The unit and the components can be heavy.
 Use proper lifting methods and wear steel-toed shoes at all times. - The pump can handle hazardous and toxic fluids.
 Identify the contents of the pump and observe proper decontamination procedures in order to eliminate the possible exposure to any hazardous or toxic fluids.
 Wear the proper personal protective equipment.
 Potential hazards include, but are not limited to, high temperature, flammable, acidic, caustic, explosive, and other risks.
-You must handle and dispose of pumped fluid in compliance with the applicable environmental regulations.
+You must handle and dispose of pumped fluid in compliance with the applicable environmental regulations. - A small amount of liquid will be present in certain areas like the seal chamber.

-Make sure that all replacement parts are available before you disassemble the pump for overhaul.
+- Avoid injury.
+Worn pump components can have sharp edges.
+Wear appropriate gloves while handling these parts. - Make sure that all replacement parts are available before you disassemble the pump for overhaul.